 - Sinus of Valsalva fistula (sudden onset and location of the murmur).

 It is important to differentiate between ostium primum and ostium secundum ASD.
 Both present with right ventricular hypertrophy with atrial septal defect.

 - The secundum type and partial anomalous venous drainage usually lack severe symptoms.

 - The primum type and atrioventricular communis reveal apical systolic murmur.
 Atrioventricular communis causes early severe symptoms, pulmonary hypertension, and the child usually does not survive beyond 4 years of age.

 PDA and VSD are differentiated on the basis of the murmur found in each and the presence of thrill in VSD.

 Management of Congenital Heart Diseases

 Surgery is still the best option for definitive or palliative treatment for CHD.
-They may be open or closed operations but duration of exposure to cardiopulmonary bypass and cross clamp time are the major determinants of morbidity associated with surgery.
+They may be open or closed operations, but the duration of exposure to cardiopulmonary bypass and cross-clamp time are the major determinants of morbidity associated with surgery.

 Atrial septal defect